Provost Innovation Fund

 - The PIF program will provide one-time funding matched to the proposal needs; no monies can be used for course releases

-- Awards may not be used for redundant funding of pre-existing grants/awards to Departments, Schools, or the College
+- Awards may not be used to fund or supplement pre-existing grants/awards to Departments, Schools, or the College

-- A reasonable proportion of the awards may be used for the SCURCA Program and it appropriate, additional summer salary
+- A reasonable proportion of the awards may be used for summer salary expenses

 - Awards may be used to purchase equipment/supplies essential to the project

-- A clear and concise rationale that outlines the implementation and evaluation of the impact of the project will be required
+- A clear and concise rationale that outlines the implementation, use and evaluation of the impact of the project will be required

-Any and all single or collaborative groups of full-time faculty are eligible to submit an application.
-As noted above, all faculty applying for projects will need to demonstrate that the project has longer-term scholarship potential and fully integrates undergraduate students.
+Any and all collaborative groups of full-time tenured or tenure-track faculty are eligible to submit an application.
+As noted above, all faculty applying for projects will need to demonstrate that the project has scholarship potential and a letter of support from community partners.

 How to Apply